tlahoda/functional_arrays/README.md

 iterations over an Array.
 Three of the methods will modify the contents of the Array while the other three methods are non-modifying.

-Some additional prototype extension are swap, min_element, and max_element.

 Any additional arguments passed into the prototype extensions other than what is specified for them will be passed along to action.